EmilHvitfeldt/smltar/docs/06_ml_regression.md

 |Service       |Service      |
 |.             |.            |

-Notice several things about lemmatization that are different from the kind of default tokenization (Chapter \@ref(tokenization)) you may be more familiar with.
+Notice several things about lemmatization\index{lemma} that are different from the kind of default tokenization (Chapter \@ref(tokenization)) you may be more familiar with.

 - Words are converted to lower case except for proper nouns.